2021–22 Chelsea F.C. season: October

+November

 November began with Trevoh Chalobah signing a contract extension through 2026.
 "It's quite surreal," Chalobah said.
 "It's a dream for me to sign a new long-term contract for my boyhood club and hopefully the dream continues.
 It's been an unbelievable start to the season and something I never expected but it just shows that the hard work I've put in and going out on loans has paid off."

 On 6 November, Chelsea drew Burnley 1–1, with Kai Havertz scoring the opening goal before Matěj Vydra equalised.
 It was only the third time of the season that Chelsea dropped points in the Premier League.
 Entering into the international break, Chelsea were in first place in the Premier League, three points clear of second place Manchester City.
 Throughout the month of November, Chelsea was reported to be in negotiations with Antonio Rüdiger and Andreas Christensen over new contracts.
 Speaking about the negotiations, Thomas Tuchel said, "I feel the situation is calm here inside and from here we go."
 He went on, "You can end up in situations like this but the situations are handled from all sides very carefully, professionally and mature."

 Chelsea returned from the international break on 20 November to beat Leicester City 3–0 at the King Power Stadium.
-N'Golo Kanté scored a long-rage goal from outside of the penalty area against his former club and substitute Christian Pulisic scored after returning from a lengthy ankle injury.
+N'Golo Kanté scored a long-range goal from outside of the penalty area against his former club and substitute Christian Pulisic scored after returning from a lengthy ankle injury.